nuagenetworks/vspkgenerator/vspkgenerator/vanilla/vro/README.md

 3. Verify that VSPK plug-in is properly installed in vRO:

    a.
 In the Orchestrator Client main window, select Help->Installed plug-ins...
    b.
-Check that VSPK version 3.2 shows up in the list of installed plug-ins
+Check that VSPK (version 3.2.x or 4.0.x) shows up in the list of installed plug-ins

 5. Enable context menus in Orchestrator Client: